Practivio/amazon/content/products/circle-circular-compass-cutting-cardstocks-B09G6HT737/index.md

 ---
 title: "Circle Circular Compass Cutting Cardstocks"
-description: "making circle stickers on cricut: Data-driven ranking using the Practivio Score™.
+description: "2.5 scallop circle punch: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["making circle stickers on cricut"]
+keywords: ["2.5 scallop circle punch"]
-seo_title: "making circle stickers on cricut — Compare (2025)"
+seo_title: "2.5 scallop circle punch — Compare (2025)"
 canonicalURL: "/products/circle-circular-compass-cutting-cardstocks-B09G6HT737/"
 ---

-**🛒 Practivio Score™:** 844 — _Compare_
+**🛒 Practivio Score™:** 861 — _Compare_

-*If you're comparing **making circle stickers on cricut**, **[Circle Circular Compass Cutting Cardstocks](https://www.amazon.com/dp/B09G6HT737?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **2.5 scallop circle punch**, **[Circle Circular Compass Cutting Cardstocks](https://www.amazon.com/dp/B09G6HT737?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Circle Circular Compass Cutting Cardstocks” on Amazon](https://www.amazon.com/dp/B09G6HT737?tag=practivio-20) Among Craft Cutting Toolses, this Craft Cutting Tools places **175 of 292**.
+[Shop “Circle Circular Compass Cutting Cardstocks” on Amazon](https://www.amazon.com/dp/B09G6HT737?tag=practivio-20) Among Paper Craft Toolses, this Paper Craft Tools places **145 of 297**.
 It is classified in the **Balanced Choice tier**, where Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: standing 115 of 292 (top 40% for price).
+Price: standing 171 of 297 (top 58% for price).
-Reviews: standing 158 of 292 (top 55% for review numbers).
+Reviews: standing 159 of 297 (top 54% for review numbers).
-Rating: standing 227 of 292 (top 78% for rating quality).
+Rating: standing 244 of 297 (top 83% for rating quality).
-Demand: standing 139 of 292 (top 48% for monthly demand).
+Demand: standing 136 of 297 (top 46% for monthly demand).

 ### Position in tier
 Comparisons do not cross tiers.

 ### How it compares to the Hidden Gem
-The current Hidden Gem in Balanced Choice carries a Practivio Score™ of 1027.00.
+The current Hidden Gem in Balanced Choice carries a Practivio Score™ of 1042.00.
-This pick trails the Hidden Gem by 183.00 points.
+This pick trails the Hidden Gem by 181.00 points.
 Use this as a benchmark when weighing trade-offs within the same tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B08139Y31N?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B076Z4N4DP?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Our baseline filters remove non-comparable items.